Vlak23/magnet-spinny-thing/README.md

 # magnet-spinny-thing
-Measuring the rpm of a spinning gear with magnetic sensor and Raspberry Pico
+Measuring the rpm of a spinning gear with magnetic sensor and Raspberry Pico.
+The data is displayed on an oled display and over the serial port on the integrated plotter of MU.

-This project was done by Vannak ([@Vlak23](https://github.com/Vlak23/magnet-spinny-thing)) in his Advanced Automation Class.
+This project was done by Vannak ([@Vlak23](https://github.com/Vlak23/magnet-spinny-thing)) in his Advanced Automation Class 2021-2022.

 ## Upgrade to OLED Display and Raspberry Pico